hitabisgmbh/oaklean/packages/cli/md-configs/README.md

   -h, --help      display help for command

 Commands:
+  config          commands to interact with a config file
+     - resolve Resolves the given config file and outputs the resolved config (including all default values and overrides)

   init            Create a .oaklean config file report          commands to convert or inspect the profiler's format
      - toHash Calculates the hash of given a profiler format